Why there is never a perfect time to change jobs

 When speaking to prospective candidates, it’s not uncommon to hear them explain that they’ve been with their current employer for six months and would like to wait until the 12-month mark ‘at least’, and if they’ve been with them for 12 months, they want to wait until 18 or 24 months has passed.

-These are individuals that might be missing out on the perfect opportunity because they are waiting for a specific milestone before they can acceptably start looking, by which point the position that was presented may have been filled.
+These are individuals that might be missing out on the perfect opportunity because they are waiting for a specific milestone before they can 'acceptably' start looking, by which point the position that was presented may have been filled.

 The truth?
 There is never a one-size-fits-all.
 There is never an opportune moment to pursue a change and the idea that there’s a mandatory tenure before shifting roles doesn’t always hold true.
 It is common for people to want to wait until a certain time, but there has never been anything to suggest what that period looks like.